 Nuwara Eliya tea district is one of the best-known of Sri Lanka’s tea-growing district.
 It is the most mountainous and has the highest average elevation.
 Combined with low temperature, this area is one of the best tea growing areas of Sri Lanka.

 Ruhuna, Uda Pussellawa and Sabaragamuwa are other popular tea growing regions of Sri Lanka.
-All of them offer different varieties of Sri Lanka tea flavors.
+All of them offer different varieties of Sri Lanka tea flavours.

 Similar to Ruhuna, Sabaragamuwa produces a fast-growing bush with a long leaf.
 It is Sri Lanka’s largest district.